yazi-rs/yazi-rs.github.io/versioned_docs/version-26.1.22/configuration/keymap.md

 ### `noop` {#mgr.noop}

-If you want to disable certain preset keybindings without rewriting the entire `keymap`, you can use the virtual `noop` command.
+If you want to disable certain preset keybindings without rewriting the entire `keymap`, you can use the virtual `noop` action.

 For example, to disable the default keybinding of <kbd>g</kbd> ⇒ <kbd>c</kbd>, use: